MATE

 • Professional Development

-The 2013 MATE Center Summer Institute is designed to introduce educators to the knowledge and skills needed to step up from a simple, on-off switch box control system to a control system that allows for motor speed control.
-The workshop will focus on building a four-motor ROV using K-166 bi-directional speed controllers to operate each motor.
-July 24-31, 2013.
+2. Introduce educators with limited Underwater Robotics experience to the knowledge and skills needed to step up from a simple, on-off switch box control system to a control system that allows for motor speed control.
+The workshop will focus on building a four-motor ROV using bi-directional speed controllers to operate each motor.
+Workshops will be in July 2014, exact dates will be posted by January 1, 2014.

 Show More